 Although we can’t control the transport of Asian Tiger Mosquito eggs in a global economy, we can control the breeding of this mosquito in our own backyard.

 There are a number of ways to greatly reduce your chances of reproduction of the Asian tiger mosquito on your property.
 Mosquito Squad has compiled a simple checklist of the 5T’s to mosquito-proofing your backyard.
 Along with no-nonsense precautions this list includes having your yard professionally treated to eradicate and control the spread of mosquitoes.
 Mosquito Squad of Columbia offers a season-long deterrent for all mosquitoes trying to make your backyard their lair.
-From our safe and highly effective mosquito barrier spray program to our automatic mosquito misting systems we can keep the mosquitoes population from spreading in your neck of the woods.
+From our safe and highly effective mosquito barrier treatment program to our automatic mosquito misting systems we can keep the mosquitoes population from spreading in your neck of the woods.
 Contact us today to learn more, and keep in mind Asian tiger mosquito control and prevention begins with you.